George H. Weems: Postwar service

 Weems was sent to Hungary in August 1946 and succeeded Major general William S. Key as U.S. Military representative on the Military Control Commission, which was established to control the defeated Axis country.
 He remained in that commission until April 1947, when he was reverted to the peacetime rank of Colonel and appointed Provost Marshal, U.S. European Command in Germany.
 For his service on the Military Control Commission in Hungary, Weems was decorated with Army Distinguished Service Medal.

 In July 1949, Weems returned to the United States and was appointed Chief of the Georgia Military District.
 He retired from active duty on September 30, 1951, after 34 years of commissioned service.

 Death

-Following the retirement from the Army, Weems returned to his residence in Waverly, Tennessee, and was active in Methodist Church.
-Brigadier general George H. Weems died on February 25, 1957, at U.S. Army Hospital at Fort Campbell following a ten days of hospitalization.
+Following his retirement from the Army, Weems returned to his residence in Waverly, Tennessee, and was active in Methodist Church.
+Brigadier general George H. Weems died on February 25, 1957, at U.S. Army Hospital at Fort Campbell following ten days of hospitalization.
 He was buried with full military honors at Arlington National Cemetery.
 In April 1970, Weems Pound at Fort Benning, a part of the Army's Rangers training, was named in his honor.